Indonesian cleric linked with deadly bombings to be released early from prison

 Abu Bakar Bashir had previously been ineligible for parole because of his refusal to recognize the secular government's authority.
 He insists he is only answerable to God and that Indonesia should be governed by Islamic law.

-His planned release comes during campaigning for a presidential election due in April.
+His planned release comes during campaigning for a presidential election due in April in which opponents of President Joko Widodo have tried to discredit him as insufficiently Islamic.

 Lawyer Yusril Ihza Mahendra, chairman of an Islamic political party and adviser to President Joko Widodo's re-election campaign, said at a news conference Saturday that he had brought the issue of Bashir's imprisonment to Widodo, who was able to "respect" Bashir's beliefs and ease the conditions of his release.